DobruyPez/Siple-Phone/README.md

    ```sh
    node server.js
    ```
-2. Access the store at http://localhost:3000 --project LPLab10_git
+2. Access the store at http://localhost:3000

 <p align="right">(<a href="#readme-top">back to top</a>)</p>